whythoSanskar/TwitterBot/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

+Checkout [CONTRIBUTION.md](https://github.com/whythoSanskar/TwitterBot/blob/main/CONTRIBUTION.md) for step wise details on making your first contribution to the project.

 Don't forget to give the project a star!
 Thanks again!

 ## My Email